sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/DefiningGUIExperiment/Defining3DDisplays.md

   }
 ```

-The opengl display share most of the feature that the java2D offers and that are described [here](DefiningDisplaysGeneralities)
+The opengl display share most of the feature that the java2D offers and that are described [here](DefiningDisplaysGeneralities).

 Using 3D display offers many way to represent a simulation.
 A layer can be positioned and scaled in a 3D world.
 It is possible to superpose layer on different z value and display different information on the model at different position on the screen.